ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 3. Copy the downloaded file set to each VM that is added to the cluster.

-4. Log in to each VM and install the file set by using the `installp` command.
+4. Log in to each VM and install the file set by using the `smit` or `installp` command.

 5. After installation, go to the agent installation directory: